jo-pol/MAE-gf/Spiders.md

 ## Introduction
 On this page we show (via links) examples of matrices for grounds with spiders.
-The pictures are the styled versions of pair-diagrams as Groundforge understands them.
-The red lines indicate the unit for the checkers-tiling, blue lines indicate units for the blocks tiling.

 Adding legs to a spider is the equivalent of adding a ring to it.
 So, after discovering the matrix for a 4x3 legged spider, a 4x4 or bigger spider is easy.
 For the scheme's we chose to connect the spiders with a diagonal.
 Of course, connecting with a horizontal line will also work.
 For the spiders in a square, the connection between spider and square has to be horizontal.